askui/askui-example-android-parallel-devices/Readme.md

 npm run askui
 ```

-Each worker selects one android devices based on their `JEST_WORKER_ID` [(docs)](https://jestjs.io/docs/environment-variables#jest_worker_id).
+Each worker selects one Android device based on their `JEST_WORKER_ID` [(docs)](https://jestjs.io/docs/environment-variables#jest_worker_id).
 See line 16 - 31 in `askui_example/helpers/askui-helper.ts`

-The output shows that one worker connects to one device, executes the test suite and then disconnect:
+The output shows that one worker connects to one device, executes the test suite and then disconnects:

 ```